 Yes!
 You can combine the points you earn on any card.
 That’s to say that you can transfer your Spark miles to your Venture account, or vice versa.

 You can do this directly on Capital One’s website under the “Rewards” section.
 There you’ll want to select the “Share Your Rewards” button.

 Then you’ll want to select the “one of my accounts” choice, so you can combine your miles.

 Can you transfer Spark & Venture miles to others?

 If you have any of the four cards earning Capital One “miles,” you can transfer your miles to anyone else’s Spark or Venture account.

 It doesn’t need to be a family member, there are no limits on how many miles you can transfer to others, and the miles don’t expire any sooner.

 In order to take advantage of this you need to phone up Capital One, as this isn’t a feature that’s available online just yet.

-I’m thrilled to see that Capital One has introduced the fourth transferrable points currency.
-I have the Capital One Spark Miles and have already completed quite a bit of spend on it.
-The process of transferring Capital One miles to Air France-KLM Flying Blue was really easy.
+I’m thrilled to see that Capital One has introduced the fourth transferrable points currency, and as an added bonus, the process of transferring Capital One miles to Air France-KLM Flying Blue was really easy.